osi-oswald/react-unify/README.md

     return { myState: nextProps.myProp };
   }

-  // note: use React.PureComponent instead
+  // recommended: use React.PureComponent instead
   shouldComponentUpdate(nextProps, nextState) {
     // use this.myState (or nextState.myState) to get next state
     // use this.state.myState to get current state